 This epoxy is an extremely tenacious adhesive and will bond to almost any substrate.
 You don’t need to take any extreme measures.
 Clean the area very thoroughly to remove any dirt or debris.
-Remove or repair any broken concrete.
-If you wash it, allow time to dry thoroughly.
-AeroMarine Products Pebble Paving epoxy will not bond to greasy or oily areas.
+Remove or repair any broken concrete and fill or repair all cracks.
+If you wash it, allow time to dry completely.
+AeroMarine Products Pebble Paving epoxy will not bond to greasy or oily areas!

 Do I clean and prep the pebbles?